o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 ## Running Server and Client launchers in Standalone

-### Manual configuration via the application's console
+### Manual configuration using the application's console

 You can manually launch the executables for Client and Server and configure them using the application's console command line.